 To lose 30 pounds in four to seven months, you must create a calorie deficit of 500 to 1,000 calories per day.
 A tried-and-true way is to reduce your daily intake by 500 calories and add moderate-intensity exercise on most days.
 The American College of Sports Medicine recommends more than 250 minutes per week when you have significant weight to lose, as well as two to three sessions of strength training each week to increase lean mass.
 The calorie deficit created through a combination of a reduced-calorie diet and exercise allows you to lose your target weight in four to seven months.

-To find out your baseline daily calorie needs, use an online calculator where you plug in your current weight, age, gender and activity level.
+To find out your baseline daily calorie needs, use an online calculator, where you plug in your current weight, age, sex and activity level.
 Then subtract 500 from your baseline calorie needs, and you'll have your target calorie intake for losing weight.
-Be sure not to go below 1,200 calories if you're a woman, and 1,600 calories, if you're a man.
+Be sure not to go below 1,200 calories if you were assigned female at birth, and not to go. below 1,600 calories if you were assigned male at birth.
 Dropping below those daily calorie levels may mean you're missing essential nutrients and could decrease your metabolism, stalling weight loss.

 Weight Loss Meal Planning